AARP Hearing Center

 Government and community-based programs help meet the transportation needs of people who require specialized services.
 This includes people with disabilities, people with low incomes, and older adults.
 At the federal level, 130 programs may fund transportation services for these populations.
 Most of these programs fund limited transportation programs to get people to job training, health care, senior centers, or rehabilitation programs.

 The best programs include coordination between public agencies and private and nonprofit providers at the state, regional, and local levels.
 This leads to better outcomes because the agencies can transport more people more efficiently.
-And riders can find rides more easily and conveniently.
-Coordinated programs are less likely to have vehicles sitting idle part of the day and are more likely to fill up all available seats.
-Among the opportunities for coordinating are joint vehicle purchase and use, vehicle maintenance, driver training, insurance, and dispatch program use.
-The most sophisticated level of coordination is when two or more human service transportation providers co-mingle their customers on one another’s vehicles.
-They can do so by interoperating their ride scheduling and dispatch software systems using a common transactional data format.
-These programs can reduce long-term costs but often require higher up-front costs.
+Riders are also able to find rides more easily and conveniently.
+Coordinated programs are less likely to have vehicles sitting idle for part of the day and are more likely to fill up all available seats.

-Programs to expand transportation options for older adults: Volunteer transportation services and ride-sharing are low-cost transportation options for older adults.
+Programs to expand transportation options for older adults: Volunteer transportation services and ride-sharing are low-cost transportation options.
 Volunteer-provided transportation connects volunteers willing to provide rides with those needing rides.
-It is an essential resource for older adults and people with disabilities who may need help meeting their transportation needs.
-For example, they might use such services to go to medical appointments, the grocery store, and community events.
-Alternative transportation services, particularly volunteer programs, face ongoing challenges.
-These include recruiting volunteers, securing insurance, paying operational and administrative costs, and adhering to regulations from multiple funders.
-The federal nontaxable/deductible reimbursement rate for charitable driving for 2021 is 14 cents per mile (compared with 56 cents for business-related driving).
-Reimbursement amounts above that rate are considered taxable income.
-(For information on insurance coverage on volunteer drivers, see Insurance Coverage for Volunteer Drivers).
+It is an essential resource for older adults and people with disabilities who may need help meeting their transportation needs (see also Insurance Coverage for Volunteer Drivers).
+Ongoing challenges include recruiting volunteers, securing insurance, paying operational and administrative costs, and adhering to regulations from multiple funders.

-The limited availability of nonemergency medical transportation and its high cost are significant concerns for many older adults, their healthcare providers, and insurers.
-Although Medicaid reimburses for NEMT, Medicare does only in some circumstances (see also Medicaid).
+The limited availability of NEMT and its high cost are significant concerns for many older adults, their healthcare providers, and insurers.
+Although Medicaid reimburses for NEMT, Medicare does so only in some limited circumstances.
 Some nonprofit and human services agencies provide such transportation.
-But there is no targeted NEMT funding or program to meet the needs of older adults of all income and ability levels.
+However, no targeted NEMT funding or program exists to meet the needs of older adults of all income and ability levels.

-States may contract with brokers to manage NEMT services to expand access, improve quality, and contain the costs of such services.
+States may contract with brokers to manage NEMT services.
 Brokers manage trip scheduling, provider oversight, and claims processing.
 They are selected through a competitive bidding process and must be cost-effective.
-Use of brokers can help states control costs and improve service quality.
+The use of brokers may help states control costs and improve service quality, but there is also evidence that the cost savings lead to poorer service.

 Section 5310: The Federal Transit Administration (FTA) Section 5310 funding program provides capital assistance grants to buy buses and vans used to transport older adults and people with disabilities to places such as senior centers and congregate meal sites.
 Funding may also be used for mobility management.